 Gastrointestinal diseases have many overlapping symptoms.
 Inflammatory Bowel Disease (IBD) namely, Crohn’s Disease and Ulcerative Colitis, and Irritable Bowel Syndrome (IBS) are two illnesses that effect the gastro-intestinal (GI) tract.
 Both can cause abdominal pain and changes in bowel movements; however, they are not the same.
 While there are many similarities between IBD and IBS, it is important to highlight the differences.
+A fecal calprotectin test is often used as a non-invasive test to differentiate between IBD and IBS.

 The Crohn’s & Colitis Foundation provides an up-to-date Inflammatory Bowel Disease vs. Irritable Bowel Syndrome brochure.
 It is an excellent resource for both IBD and IBS patients which highlights these differences.